 When we focus on the causes of this success they seem to be clear, Niantic has taken advantage of the nostalgia that most Millennials feel in the internet age.
-This sector in particular is important as they are virtually digital natives who have seen the evolution from the first console to smartphones are the first followers of the app.
+This sector, in particular, is important as they are virtually digital natives who have seen the evolution from the first console to smartphones, and are the first followers of the app.

 How much does it cost to develop an app like Pokémon Go?

-In the case of Pokémon Go, they developed the technology themselves by Ingress, a long and expensive job.
-However in our case, we can use technologies that have already been developed like Unity or Microsoft RA and work from there.
-For a good Augmented Reality job we will need two to three months of development work, which would cost upwards of € 25,000.
+In the case of Pokémon Go, they developed the technology themselves through Ingress, a long and expensive job.
+However, in our case, we can use technologies that have already been developed like Unity or Microsoft RA and work from there.
+For a good Augmented Reality job, we will need two to three months of development work, which would cost upwards of € 25,000.